HemaKavuri/DATA-690-FALL-STATISTICAL-ANAYLSIS-VISUALIZATION/ASSIGNMENT -01/Resume.md

  Previously worked as an Automation Testing Enginner for 3+ years.
 Completed undergraduate in Computer Science background.
 Presently purisng my masters in Data Science Program.

 ## EDUCATIONAL BACKGROUND
-- Completed Undergraduate in Koneru Lakshmaiah Educational Foundation (KLU) in India
+- Completed Undergraduate in Koneru Lakshmaiah Educational Foundation (KLU) in India.

 ## WORK EXPEREINCE
 - Worked as a Software Engineer at Cyient, worked for 2+ years in Automation Testing Department.